latchbio/latch/docs/source/basics/defining_cloud_resources.md

 RAM, Storage, GPU) at runtime and these requests will be fullfilled during the scheduling process.

+## CPU
+The number of cpu cores available to the task.
+If your task uses more than the alotted number of cores, the task can continue running but will be throttled.

+## Memory
+The amount of memory available to the task.
+If your task uses more than the alotted amount of memory, the task will crash.

+## Storage
+The amount of disc space available to the task.
+If your task uses more than the alotted amount of storage, the task will crash.

+## GPU
+The number of GPUs available to the task.

 ---

 ## Prespecified Task Resource